beloglazov/arch-xmonad-zsh/README.md

 This is my configuration of Arch Linux + Xmonad + Zsh.
+At the moment, the repository includes the following configuration files:

+ * .xinirc
+ * .Xresources
+ * Xmonad config
-At the moment, the repository is far from being complete and includes just .xinirc, .Xresources, Xmonad config, Zsh configs with a custom theme for .oh-my-zsh, .gitconfig, .rtorrent.rc and simple install scripts.
+ * Zsh configs with a custom theme for .oh-my-zsh
+ * .gitconfig
+ * .emacs
+ * .rtorrent.rc

+Apart from that, simple install scripts are also included.

-# Zsh Configuration
+# Installation

 First of all, you need to clone the repository of oh-my-zsh to your home directory: